Magnolia Bakery Banana Pudding

 Use Nilla Wafer brand.
 There are certain times in life you should buy “name brand,” this is one of those times.
 The Nilla Wafer brand tastes better and they’ll softened beautifully.
 Some off-brands don’t behave this way and will stay firm in the pudding.
 You don’t want that, trust me.

-Can you freeze Magnolia Bakery Banana Pudding?
 No. If you freeze it, you’ll end up with soggy wafers and black bananas.

-Can you refrigerate the banana pudding overnight?
 Yes!
 It’ll stay overnight perfectly.
 In fact, my husband thinks it tastes better the next day.

-Can you use Cool Whip in place of the homemade whipped cream?
 You can.
 However, I have’t tried it for this recipe.
 Personally, the homemade whipped cream is best suited for this sweet treat.

-If you love this Magnolia Baker Banana Pudding recipe try these:
+If you love this recipe try:

 Magnolia Bakery Banana Pudding